So, you have $100,000 to invest? Lucky you!

 Having $100,000 to invest is not pocket change.
 It’s a significant amount of money and you want to make sure you’re investing it correctly so you don’t lose that money.

-Or, if you’re already feeling pretty confident on your own, then any of the above suggestions are good places to invest your $100,000.
-The most important thing is to do your research before you dive into any investment, to avoid any financial woes.
+If you’re already feeling pretty confident on your own, then any of the above suggestions are good places to invest your $100,000.
+If you’re unsure, this could be a good time to hire a financial advisor.